videlais/learning-react/chapter4/index.md

 let exampleJSX = <div>{exampleValue}</div>;
 ```

-While it can look odd, JSX allows for using HTML (technically XML) directly inside JavaScript.
+While it can look odd, JSX allows for using HTML (XML) directly inside JavaScript.
 This also allows components to be collections of elements, too.
 They can contain JSX that defines the structure of its contents.

 ## Introducing WebPack + Babel

-Along with JSX, React uses another tool: WebPack.
+Along with JSX, React uses another tool: [WebPack](https://webpack.js.org/).
 Defined as it name might imply, the tool WebPack "packs files for the web."
-In other words, it takes files used in Node.js and helps make them run easier in browser settings.
+In other words, it takes files used in Node.js and helps make them run easier in browser contexts.

 It does this through compacting files together and making them easier for web browsers to load in different chunks instead of in separate files.
 It also organizes project output into a form that web browsers can understand and adds some loading functionality that can optimize the file-loading process.

 React code is written using JavaScript ES6.
-In order to let the same code run in web browsers, most of which support only parts of JavaScript ES6, React also uses another tool, Babel.
+In order to let the same code run in web browsers, most of which support only parts of JavaScript ES6, React also uses another tool, [Babel](https://babeljs.io/).

 In order to move between versions of a language, a process called *transpiling* is used.
 Babel helps with this and works along with WebPack to not only make a more optimized build for web browsers, but also transpile the code from the JavaScript ES6 used in Node.js into a version of JavaScript ES5 used in all major browsers.